mateuspontess/e-commerce-app-central/README.md

 ## 🔎 About the project

-E-CommerceApp is a REST API for e-commerce stores, distributed in microservices, which has both operations performed for the customer, as well as operations performed by employees and administrators.
+E-CommerceApp is a REST API for an e-commerce store aimed at the PC-Gaming market, based on microservices architecture, it has both operations carried out for the customer and operations carried out by employees and administrators.

 ## 🖥️ Functionalities